epomatti/azure-ml/README.md

 # Azure ML with Private Endpoints

-Demonstrating Azure Machine Learning workspace security features, primarily network, with private datastores via private endpoints, as well as a workspace private endpoint.
+Azure Machine Learning workspace security features, deployed to a managed VNET, with private datastores via private endpoints, as well as an optional workspace private endpoint.

 <img src=".assets/aml-architecture.png" />